Taehexnlee/ASD_Restaurant/README.md

 - Product.java: Entity representing the product in the system.

+- Order.java: Entity representing the order in the system.

+- OrderItem.java: Entity representing the order item in the system.

 - User.java: Entity representing the user in the system.

 ### Repository:
 - AccessLogRepository.java: Interface for CRUD operations on the AccessLog entity.

 - ProductRepository.java: Interface for CRUD operations on the Product entity.

+- OrderItemRepository.java: Interface for CRUD operations on the OrderItem entity.

+- OrderRepository.java: Interface for CRUD operations on the Order entity.

 - UserRepository.java: Interface for CRUD operations on the User entity.